About this Blog

 Of course, some of my opinions may sound like my employer's.
 This is not a coincidence, since I tend to work with people that I think are doing the right thing.
 If you read posts that seem VAST-like, bear in mind that they are a reflection of why I work at VAST, not because I work at VAST.

-I don’t claim to be an expert on everything I write about, and I sometimes get things wrong.
-If you spot a mistake or have a different perspective, I welcome comments and emails—I read them all and appreciate the discussion.
+I am not an expert on everything I write about, and I sometimes get things wrong.
+If you spot a mistake or have a different perspective, send me an email or reach out via social media.
+I read all the feedback I see and appreciate the discussion.

 For more structured, long-term content on HPC, storage, and system architecture, I maintain a separate website at www.glennklockwood.com.